 Chiropractic care -- of course -- can predictably help with almost any pain condition, often dramatically and frequently very quickly.

 Chinese medicine was the exclusive form of medical care for most of Asia for thousands of years.
 It was meant to be, and is, a complete system of health care in itself.
-Asian countries have generally simply added western medicine's tools to their system of traditional medicine without abandoning their own methods of healing.
+Asian countries have added the techniques of western medicine tools to their system of traditional medicine, without abandoning their own methods of healing.

 In the United States, acupuncture is used most commonly for both acute and chronic pain.
 Recent research supports its effectiveness to the point where acupuncture is becoming a mainstream treatment for many pain conditions.

-Acupuncture is also frequently used here to control side effects due to cancer treatment, for all manner of girl stuff including the treatment of infertility, for anxiety and stress relief, and for cosmetic purposes (the "acupuncture facelift").
+Acupuncture is also frequently used here to control side effects due to cancer treatment, for all manner of girl stuff including the treatment of infertility, for anxiety and stress relief, and for cosmetic purposes (such as the "acupuncture facelift").

 Here is a list (by no means complete) of some other conditions with solid evidence for the effective use of acupuncture in their treatment: